 Whole-school attendance remained relatively low compared to national averages and our school attendance pre-pandemic.
+It is slightly improved from the previous year.
 Whilst this remains a key focus for the whole school, data shows that disadvantaged pupils' attendance is comparable to their peers.

 The provision of devices and fully-funded attendance at homework clubs for disadvantaged pupils was successful last year, with all families who requested a device being provided with one.
-This strategy will continue during academic year 2022-23.
+This strategy will continue during academic year 2023-24.